svcuriouscat/svcuriouscat.github.io/data/logbook/2022/10/23/10-three-weeks-after-hurricane-ian.md

 1. switches on breaker panel are covered in salt, ammeter and voltmeter malfunctioning
 1. 4x Sunpower 170W solar panels gone with the wind
 1. Raytheon wind vane is gone... with the wind
-1. Engine room blowers no longer work (but fuck them)
+1. Raytheon VHF radio (RAY210) has drowned and effectively doesn't work any more
-1. My US flag disintegrated, only stars left, no stripes
+1. My US flag has disintegrated, only stars left, no stripes

+## Books destroyed

+1. Catamarans by Gregor Tarjan
+1. Inland Nav.
+Rules (already replaced, have to have it on board by law)
+1. The complete book of anchoring and mooring (revised second edition) by HINZ
+1. The sea hunters by Clive Cussler & Craig Dirgo
+1. How to avoid collisions by Michael Cargal
+1. World cruising essentials by Jimmy Cornell

 Aside from that, many personal items, 3D printer, clothes, Ryobi power tools, and other things were destroyed by sea water.